candidoalfilho/FlutterQuiz/README.md

 - Android Virtual Machine - It is astonishing how AVM makes you experience the production of a real app.
 - Udemy - Seriously, this is the future of knowledge.
 - GitHub - GitHub is a must for all programmers nowadays, my cheers to this website.
-- Dillinger - It surely helped me construction this fabulous README file.
+- Dillinger - It surely helped me construct this fabulous README file.

 ## Installation